 Practicing for the Stanford-Binet Test

-The actual experience of taking the test will vary based on the age of the child.
+The actual experience of taking the test will vary based on the age of the person taking it.
 A multitude of questions will be answered, such as verbal analogies and absurdities.
 Memory is tested, as well as procedural knowledge and vocabulary.
 The test will begin with easier questions and gradually progress to more difficult questions.
-The test is written to accommodate different age and ability levels, which eases the frustration a child may experience.
-The way the test is administered will allow the child to be challenged but not so much that he gives up or presented with problems that he cannot answer.
+The test is written to accommodate different age and ability levels, which is particularly important for children who may have never experienced this sort of testing before, and reduces the likelihood they become frustrated.
+The way the test is administered will allow the child to be challenged but not so much that he gives up or presented with problems that they cannot answer.

-Overall, the Stanford-Binet test is a reliable IQ test that has many practical uses.
+The Stanford-Binet Test also many practical uses.
 It can be used to aid in developing programs for both children with special needs and those who are deemed gifted, as well as multiple uses in assessment areas such as clinical or career assessment.
-As the test has developed since the early 1900s, it has incorporated additional measures of intelligence to present a product with a much more well rounded view of what measures intelligence.
-While IQ scores are only one part of a child’s ability, they are a valuable tool in certain cases.
+As the test has developed since the early 1900s, it has incorporated additional measures of intelligence to present a product with a much more well-rounded view of what measures intelligence.
+While IQ scores are only one way to measure a person’s ability, they can be a valuable tool in certain cases.